History of Kilnsey and Conistone

 Conistone with Kilnsey War Memorial

-A War Memorial is to be erected in Conistone with Kilnsey.
+A War Memorial has been erected in Conistone with Kilnsey.

 In 2010 there was a discussion at the Conistone with Kilnsey Parish meeting about the absence of a War Memorial in Conistone with Kilnsey.
 It was agreed by the meeting that a memorial should be erected at a suitable location.